mv inquirer

 The court case involving Sentinel Technology Services, Inc. and the City of Mount Vernon is becoming more and more incomprehensible as time goes by.

-A team of Sentinel attorneys appeared in White Plains Supreme Court before Judge Alan Scheinkman, chief judge of the state’s 9th Judicial District, on January 6 to request that the judge orders the city to pay Terrence Horton, president of Sentinel Technology Services, Inc., for phase 2 of the streetlight contract he was awarded by the city.
-The judge has already ruled that the city must pay Horton $337.000 plus interest on phase 1 of the contract.
+A team of Sentinel attorneys appeared in White Plains Supreme Court before Judge Alan Scheinkman, Administrative judge of the state’s 9th Judicial District, on January 6 to request that the judge order the city to pay Terrence Horton, president of Sentinel Technology Services, Inc., for phase 2 of the streetlight contract he was awarded by the city.
+The judge has already ruled that the city must pay Horton $337,000 plus interest on phase 1 of the contract.

 January 6, 2017 11